NSAI Certified Air Tightness Testing Cork €249 for all houses under 200 m sq.

 Air leakage is the uncontrolled flow of air through gaps and cracks in the fabric of dwellings (sometimes referred to as infiltration, exfiltration or draughts).
 This is not to be confused with ventilation, the controlled flow of air into and out of the dwelling through purpose-built ventilators that is required for the comfort and safety of the occupants.Excess air leakage leads to unnecessary heat loss, discomfort from cold draughts and increased energy costs.
 With more stringent building regulations requiring mandatory pressure tests on all new build dwellings, reducing air leakage or improving air tightness is an increasingly important issue.The aim should be to ‘build tight – ventilate right’.
 Buildings should not be too airtight and it is essential to ensure appropriate ventilation.
 The overall air tightness of the finished dwelling depends heavily on getting the original design and specification right.The designer’s role is therefore critical.

 Air tightness is quantified as air permeability (q value).
 This is the rate of leakage expressed in cubic metres per hour per metre of envelope area (m3 /hr / m2) in or out of the dwelling.
-It is measured at a reference pressure difference of 50 Pascals (Pa) by a fan pressurisation test.
+It is measured at a reference pressure difference of 50 Pascals (Pa).

 Advantages of airtight dwellings